 One aspect of social media engagement is the live aspect: what is happening right now?
 Yet another important aspect of social media management is planning ahead (a timesaving tip I’ve shared before).
 Scheduling Instagram posts is a great way to plan ahead so that you have more time to focus on real-time content.

-Now that you know how easy it is to schedule posts, what kind of posts should you schedule?
+Now that you know how easy it is to schedule and publish posts, what kind of posts should you schedule?
 Here are a few tips.